mishra-anubhav/mishra-anubhav/README.md

 - 👋 Hi, I’m Anubhav Mishra, currently pursuing Masters from New York University.
 - 👀 I’m interested in problem solving, coding, product management and design.
-- 🌱 I’m currently learning Python and mastering skills for product management.
+- 🌱 I’m currently learning Python and mastering skills for data analysis.
 - 📫 You can reach me via Linkdin - https://www.linkedin.com/in/anubhavmishra271/

 <!---